mui/mui-x/docs/data/date-pickers/timezone/timezone.md

 ### Store UTC dates but display in system's timezone

-The demo belows shows how to store dates in UTC while displaying using the system timezone.
+The demo below shows how to store dates in UTC while displaying using the system timezone.

 {{"demo": "StoreUTCButDisplaySystemTimezone.js",  "defaultCodeOpen": false}}

 ### Store UTC dates but display in another timezone

-The demo belows shows how to store dates in UTC while displaying them using the system timezone.
+The demo below shows how to store dates in UTC while displaying using the `America/New_York` timezone.

 {{"demo": "StoreUTCButDisplayOtherTimezone.js",  "defaultCodeOpen": false}}